-- <request-name> determines the kind of request; e.g. "create\session" for session creation request, "control" for control requests, etc. - >> <param>=<value> pairs set the parameters of the request; e.g. "Ls\reqId=123" to specify the request ID, or "Ls\session=Slaa6c792585db57aT1726545" to specify the session ID. - As in the HTTP case, the line separator is CR-LF (note that name and parameters are on separate lines).
+- <request-name> determines the kind of request; e.g. "create\session" for session creation request, "control" for control requests, etc. - request ID, or "Ls session=S1aa6c792585db57aT1726545" to specify the session ID. - As in the HTTP case, the line separator is CR-LF (note that name and parameters are on separate lines).
 The separator is optional after the last line, unless the line is empty (which is possible, in principle).